m-paniagua/color-game/README.md

 # color-game
-Game written in JavaScript that generates random rgb colors.
-Has difficulty that determines either 3 or 6 squares to choose from.
+Game written in JavaScript that generates random rgb colors, prompts user to select correct matching square.
+Has difficulty that determines either 3 or 6 squares for player to choose from.